 International applicants from a non-English speaking country are not required to submit SAT or ACT scores for admission, but must demonstrate English language proficiency by submitting TOEFL or IELTS examination scores (unless the applicant wants to be considered for conditional admission, in which case no test scores are required).
 International applicants from English speaking countries are required to provide SAT or ACT scores for admission (these applicants are not eligible for conditional admission).
 US citizens living abroad, and those who have attended or are attending an international secondary school, may be required to provided standardized test scores as part of their admission application.
 Residents of U.S. Territories are required to provide standardized test scores as part of their admission application.

-Yes, there are a few groups of students who are not eligible to apply test optional for Spring 2021 and Fall 2021 admission:
+Yes, there are a few groups of students who are not eligible to apply test optional for admission:

 Students who seek admission as test-optional will not be able to seek admission to one of the majors listed in the question above prior to being fully enrolled at St. John’s University.